 Should I report the same water supplier in Q11 and Q15 if I return water?

-Should the business/organisation return water to its water supplier, please net off the figure in Q11 (What was the volume of bulk water purchased or received from other water suppliers) and report the amount returned to the water supplier in Q15 (What was the volume of water supplied to other water suppliers).
+Should your business/organisation return water to its water supplier, please net it off the figure in Q11 (What was the volume of bulk water purchased or received from other water suppliers) and report the amount returned to the water supplier in Q15 (What was the volume of water supplied to other water suppliers).
 For example, Business A purchases 100 ML of water from Business B (water supplier).
 However, during the reporting period Business A does not need the full amount of water purchased from Business B, so returns 20 ML.
 In this situation, Business A would report 80 ML in Q11.

-What should I include in Q13 volume of self-sourced water?
+What should I include in Q13 Volume of self-sourced water?

-Four splits have been requested and it would be expected that the majority of reporting be in Q13(a), (b) and (c).
+Four splits have been requested and it would be expected that the majority of reporting would be in Q13(a), (b) and (c).

 What is the difference between 'Inland surface water' and 'Groundwater'?